 La Jewish religion It is characterized not only by its beliefs, but also by its clothing, which has a deep symbolic and spiritual meaning.
-Among the most well-known and symbolic elements of Jewish clothing are the kippa and the tallit, but there are many others that have a relevant role in the daily lives of believers.
+Among the most well-known and symbolic elements of Jewish clothing are the kippa and the tallitBut there are many other aspects that play a significant role in the daily lives of believers.
+Below, we will delve into the various facets of Jewish clothing and its symbolism, addressing both men’s and women’s attire, as well as the traditions that dictate the use of specific garments.

 The kippah: Symbolism and use

-El kippa, also known as yarmulke In Yiddish, it is a small, circular hat that Orthodox Jewish men usually wear on their heads.
-This garment has a deep meaning that is related to humility before God.
+El kippa, also known as yarmulke In Yiddish, it is a small, round hat that Orthodox Jewish men typically wear.
+This garment has a profound meaning related to humility before God.
 Tradition teaches that by covering the head with the kippah, the believer remembers that God is always above him.
+The use of the kippah is not limited to adult men.
+In many families and communities, boys also begin wearing kippahs from a young age, usually around three years old.
+Some Talmudic studies cite examples of how this practice helps foster reverential fear of God from childhood.

 - It is considered an obligation to wear the kippah inside the synagogue or any holy place for Jews.